Benjamin-Russell/WAIzards/README.md

 -	Forward
 -	Backward
 -	Untried
-(A direction in which moving was not just blocked by a Wall or WAIzard)
+(A direction in which moving was not just blocked by a Wall or WAIzard.
+Reset upon successful move)
 -	Focused
 (The direction "Focused on," held in the mFocusDirection variable)
 -	Random